Ptolemais (bishopric): Bishops of Ptolemais in Syria

 The Apostle Paul, returning from his trip to Macedonia and Achea, landed at Tyre, and from there sailed to Ptolemais, where he stayed some days with the local Christian community (Acts 21.7).

-Ptolemais became of suffragan of the Metropolitan Archbishopric of Tyre.
+Ptolemais became a Suffragan diocese of the Metropolitan Archbishopric of Tyre.

-The first bishop known is Clarus, who in 190 AD attended a Council meeting which saw some bishops of Phoenicia and Palestine to deal with the issue of the date of the Easter feast.
-But we must go back to the fourth century to find the next Bishop, Enea, who took part at the first Council of Nicaea in 325 AD and at the Synod held in Antioch in 341 AD.
+The first known Bishop is named Clarus. in 190 AD he attended a Council meeting of bishops of Phoenicia and Palestine on the theme of the exact date of Easter.
+It is only by the fourth century that we have a testimonies of the next Bishop : Enea, who took part at the first Council of Nicaea in 325 AD and at the Synod held in Antioch in 341 AD.
 Nectabus was one of the fathers of the first Ecumenical Council of Constantinople in 381 AD.
 Between the 4th and 5th centuries lived Bishop Antiochus, opponent of John Chrysostom.
 Helladius participated in the first Council of Ephesus in 431 AD.
 Paul took part in the Council held at Antioch of 445 AD to judge the work of Athanasius of Perrhe and at the Council of Chalcedon of 451 AD.
 In 518 AD Bishop John signed a Synodal letter against Severus of Antioch and the Monophysite party.
-Finally, the last known Bishop of Ptolemais is George, who attended the second Council of Constantinople in 553 AD.

-It faded after Islam was established in Greater Syria in the 7th century by the first Caliphs, conquering the Sassanid satrapy.
+The last known Bishop of Ptolemais is George, who attended the second Council of Constantinople in 553 AD.